 Here’s how our career coaches and advancement team help you navigate the job search process

 An essential part of Cara’s process is helping our participants find employment that’s more than just a job—known as gainful employment.
-One way we do this is by providing free career coaching services to participants.
+One way we do this is by providing career coaching services to participants.

 What is a career coach?

 Career coaches are professionals who specialize in career planning, resume building, negotiation, and interviewing.
 When you’re looking for a job or switching careers, these kinds of coaches can be key to guiding you through the process and making sure you’re successful.

 At Cara, participants first work with our Placement team to get career-planning advice, resume-building experience, and job interview coaching.
 Following employment, Cara participants meet about once a month with an Individual Development Specialist on our Coaching team to discuss their job, goals, and any barriers getting in their way.
 Participants also partner with our coaches to reach their personal goals, formulate solutions to problems along the way, and seek opportunities to grow.

 What really sets Cara career coaches apart is they are specifically trained to work with individuals facing socio-economic challenges that have made it difficult to find work or stayed employed in the past.
 And, since career guidance is such an essential part of our program and mission, these services are free for all of our participants.

 The greatest benefits of working with our career coaching team happen on a participant’s most difficult day.
 Having someone to vent to, remind you of your big-picture goals, and share in your progress helps keep participants on the path to success and prevents them from making decisions they may later regret.

 Whether or not you work with a career coach, there are three key steps you can take to help yourself set and stick to goals.
 One, find an accountability partner to keep you on track.
 Two, put your goals in writing and always have them in view.
 Three, celebrate the small accomplishments along the way.
 Doing these three things will be vital to your journey of self-transformation and keep you motivated while you build your career.